thom4parisot/input-search/README.md

 ## Configure

-The plugin is initiazed with these defaults:
+The plugin is initialized with these defaults:

 ```javascript
 $('input.textfield-as-searchfield').inputSearch({